geroldcsendes/gpt2-all-in/README.md

 }
 ```

 The dataset attribute is used to select the dataset to train on.
 For now, only two values are allowed: dev and full.
 The dev dataset is a small dataset that is used for debugging purposes and is mapped to [stas/openwebtext-10k](https://huggingface.co/datasets/stas/openwebtext-10k).
-The full dataset is the full dataset that is used for a 'proper' training and is mapped to [Skylion007/openwebtext](https://huggingface.co/datasets/Skylion007/openwebtext).
+This is a 10k example subsample of openwebtext.
+The is used for a 'proper' training and is mapped to [Skylion007/openwebtext](https://huggingface.co/datasets/Skylion007/openwebtext) which is the full openwebtext dataset.

 The model attribute is used to construct the model configuration and is parsed to initialize the `GPT2Config` at _config.py_.

-The trainer attribute is used to configure the training process and is parsed to initialize the `TrainerConfig` at __config.py__.
+The trainer attribute is used to configure the training process and is parsed to initialize the `TrainerConfig` at _config.py_.

 Default values in these two configuration classes will get overwritten by the values in the config file.
 You may experiment what configurations works best on which dataset and GPU.